Alarms Model Documentation

 Model Overview

-model defines the structure of alarm notifications within the application.
+The Alarms model defines the structure of alarm notifications within the application.
 Each alarm may include information such as the time, topic, value, and group associated with the alarm.
 All fields are optional, allowing for flexible alarm configurations.

 Dependencies